rkalis/truffle-assertions/README.md

 const truffleAssert = require('truffle-assertions');
 ```

-## Assertions
+## Exported functions

 ### truffleAssert.eventEmitted(result, eventType, filter, message)
-The `eventEmitted` assertion checks that an event with type eventType has been emitted by the transaction with result result.
+The `eventEmitted` assertion checks that an event with type `eventType` has been emitted by the transaction with result `result`.
 A filter function can be passed along to further specify requirements for the event arguments:

 ```javascript
 truffleAssert.eventEmitted(result, 'TestEvent', (ev) => {